elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-did-the-classical-period-in-classical-studies-come-to-an-end.md

 url: /learn/art-history-and-literature/questions/how-did-the-classical-period-in-classical-studies-come-to-an-end
 score: 9.0
 related_article1:
-    id: 164011
+    id: 164009
+    title: >-
-    title: What is the structuralist interpretation of mythology?
+        What is the importance of sacred places in mythology?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-structuralist-interpretation-of-mythology
+    url: /learn/art-history-and-literature/questions/what-is-the-importance-of-sacred-places-in-mythology
 related_article2:
+    id: 163998
+    title: >-
+        What significant event marked the transition from the Hellenistic Period to the Roman Period?
+    subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/what-significant-event-marked-the-transition-from-the-hellenistic-period-to-the-roman-period
+related_article3:
     id: 164008
+    title: >-
-    title: Why are stone inscriptions significant in Classical Studies?
+        Why are stone inscriptions significant in Classical Studies?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/why-are-stone-inscriptions-significant-in-classical-studies
-related_article3:
-    id: 164005
-    title: How do legends differ from fairy tales in terms of their connection to history?
-    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-legends-differ-from-fairy-tales-in-terms-of-their-connection-to-history
 related_article4:
-    id: 163999
+    id: 164001
-    title: Describe the characteristics and significance of the Golden Age in Hesiod’s Five Ages of Man.
+    title: >-
+        How does Ovid’s depiction of the Golden Age differ from Hesiod’s?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/describe-the-characteristics-and-significance-of-the-golden-age-in-hesiods-five-ages-of-man
+    url: /learn/art-history-and-literature/questions/how-does-ovids-depiction-of-the-golden-age-differ-from-hesiods
 related_article5:
-    id: 164005
+    id: 164009
-    title: How do legends differ from fairy tales in terms of their connection to history?
+    title: >-
+        What is the importance of sacred places in mythology?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-legends-differ-from-fairy-tales-in-terms-of-their-connection-to-history
+    url: /learn/art-history-and-literature/questions/what-is-the-importance-of-sacred-places-in-mythology
 ---

 &nbsp;